Skip to content

 1. Purpose

 This SWOT Analysis provides a strategic assessment of A M Water Services Limited's position within the water infrastructure market.
-It identifies internal strengths and weaknesses alongside external opportunities and threats, integrating PESTLE factors to provide comprehensive strategic context for business planning, risk management, and continuous improvement initiatives.
+It identifies internal strengths and weaknesses alongside external opportunities and threats, integrating PESTLE factors to provide comprehensive strategic context for business planning, risk management and continuous improvement.

 2. Scope